-The permittee may install and operate a second NOx CEMS probe located between the duct burners and the SCR, upstream of the stack NOx CEMS, which may be used in association with the SCR efficiency and NH3 injection rate to estimate NH3 slip.
+The permittee may install and operate a second NOx CEMS probe located between the duct burners and the SCR, upstream of the stack NOx CEMS, which may be used in association with the SCR efficiency and $NH_3$ injection rate to estimate $NH_3$ slip.
 This condition shall not be construed to set a minimum NOx reduction efficiency on the SCR unit.
 These results shall be recorded and used to determine compliance with Condition 4.1.4.c.; or

-The permittee may install and operate a dual stream system of NO_x CEMS at the exit of the SCR.
-One of the exhaust streams would be routed, in an unconverted state, to one NO_x CEMS and the other exhaust stream would be routed through a NH_3 converter to convert NH_3 to NO_x and then to a second NOx CEMS.
-The NH_3 slip concentration shall be calculated from the delta between the two NOx CEMS readings (converted and unconverted)
+The permittee may install and operate a dual stream system of $NO_x$ CEMS at the exit of the SCR.
+One of the exhaust streams would be routed, in an unconverted state, to one $NO_x$ CEMS and the other exhaust stream would be routed through a $NH_3$ converter to convert $NH_3$ to $NO_x$ and then to a second NOx CEMS.
+The $NH_3$ slip concentration shall be calculated from the delta between the two NOx CEMS readings (converted and unconverted)

-Regardless of which means of monitoring ammonia slip, the permittee shall maintain such system with an instrument availability time (uptime) of no less than 75% of the actual operating hour for the respective CT on a semiannual basis.
+Regardless of which means of monitoring ammonia slip, the permittee shall maintain such system with an instrument availability time (uptime) of no less than 75% of the actual operating hours for the respective CT on a semiannual basis.

-Regardless of which mean of monitoring ammonia slip, the permittee shall develop a and implement written plan to certify the monitoring device and or instrument with respect to EPA Conditional Test Method (CTM) 27.
+Regardless of which method of monitoring ammonia slip, the permittee shall develop and implement a written plan to certify the monitoring device and or instrument with respect to EPA Conditional Test Method (CTM) 27, ASTM D6348-12, or EPA Method 320 (FTIR Method) for ammonia.

 - 4.2.7.
-The permittee shall determine record actual heat input of fuel burned by the duct burner of CT-01 and CT-02 on a daily basis and determine the actual capacity factor of each duct burner for each emission unit at the end of each calendar month.
+The permittee shall record the actual heat input of fuel burned by the duct burner of CT-01 and CT-02 daily and determine the actual capacity factor of each duct burner for each emission unit at the end of each calendar month.
 Such records shall be maintained in accordance with Condition 3.4.1. - 4.2.8.
-After conducting the initial compliance testing for PM10 and PM{2.5}, the permittee shall verify compliance of the visible emissions standard in Condition 4.1.1.b. for each duct burner by conducting Method 22 or Method 9 observations as prescribed in Appendix A of 40 CFR 60 and accordance and with the following timing: - i.
-Within three months following the calendar year that the respect duct burner has a capacity factor greater than 50%. - ii.
-During testing as required in Condition 4.3.1. if the duct burner is in operating during such testing.
+After conducting the initial compliance testing for $PM{10}$ and $PM{2.5}$ , the permittee shall verify compliance of the visible emissions standard in Condition 4.1.1.b. for each duct burner by conducting Method 22 or Method 9 observations as prescribed in Appendix A of 40 CFR 60 and accordance and with the following timing: - i.
+Within three months following the calendar year in which the duct burner has a capacity factor greater than 50%. - ii.
+During testing as required in Condition 4.3.1. if the duct burner is operating during such testing.

-The permittee shall use either Method 9 or Method 22 for demonstrate or verifying compliance.
-For using Method 22 in Appendix A of 40 CFR 60 to verify compliance the observation period must be six minutes with no more than 36 seconds of visible emissions being observation to be a satisfactory observation.
-Compliance demonstration shall be conduction in accordance with Method 9 from Appendix A of 40 CFR 60 unless the Director approves an alternative method.
+The permittee shall use either Method 9 or Method 22 to demonstrate or verify compliance.
+When using Method 22 in Appendix A of 40 CFR 60 to verify compliance, the observation period must be six minutes with no more than 36 seconds of visible emissions being observed to be a satisfactory observation.
+Compliance demonstrations shall be conducted in accordance with Method 9 from Appendix A of 40 CFR 60 unless the Director approves an alternative method.
 Record of such observations shall be maintained in accordance with Condition 3.4.1.
 [45 CSR 2-8.1.b. and 2-8.3.b.]